kmkurn/pytorch-crf/README.rst

 Installing dependencies
 -----------------------

-Make sure you setup a virtual environment with Python and PyTorch installed.
+Make sure you setup a virtual environment with Python.
 Then, install all the dependencies in ``requirements.txt`` file and install this package in development mode.

 ::